Academic Programmes

 • If the student wishes to do the research work at TIET, he/she can start the thesis work w.e.f.
 3rd semester.
 The total duration in this case can be 2.5 years (5 semesters)

 *NEW* Notice for Ph.D.
-Document Verification Admission Interview - Mechanical Engineering Department, July 26, 2023.
+Document Verification and Ph.D.
+Interview - Mechanical Engineering Department, December 29 (Friday), 2023.

-Kind Attention: Candidates who applied for admission to Ph.D. program of MED for the Odd Semester of Session4 2023−202 (July 2023 Admissions)
+Kind Attention: Candidates who have applied for admission to Ph.D. program of MED for the Even Semester of Session 2023−2024 (January 2024 Admissions).

 All the candidates who are GATE Qualified or have passed the Ph.D.
-Entrance Test (held on July 21, 2023) are required to report as per the following schedule for two main activities: (i) Document Verification, and (ii) Ph.D.
-Interview
+Entrance Test (held on December 27, 2023) are eligible to appear for Ph.D.
+Interview scheduled for December 29, 2023.
+The candidates are free to appear on-line (google meet link is shared) or off-line, as per their discretion.
+The candidates are to report/appear (either on-line or off-line) as per the following schedule for two main activities: (i) Document Verification, and (ii) Ph.D.
+Interview.

 Date